Skip to content

 Many moms arrive in the operating room without really knowing what to expect.
 Here are the main steps:

-The incision Horizontal, low, in the bikini line
+• The incision: horizontal, low, in the bikini line

-The Birth The baby was born in just a few minutes
+• The birth: the baby was born in just a few minutes

-Suturing The closure takes 20 to 40 minutes
+• Suturing: the procedure takes 20 to 40 minutes

 💡 Good to know: You’ll be awake during the procedure.
 You’ll be able to talk, hear your baby cry, and often have skin-to-skin contact right away.